viveksai24/birthday/README.md

 * **Confetti Animation**:

   * Once it's the user's birthday, the frontend triggers the `Canvas-Confetti` library to show a celebratory animation.

-## Contributing

-Feel free to fork the repository, submit issues, and send pull requests.
-If you want to improve the confetti animation, update the backend logic, or suggest new features, we welcome contributions!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.